UnifiedID2/uid2-docs-preview/preview/docs/sdks/sdk-ref-javascript.md

   - If you rely on setting a first-party cookie to provide a new identity, you do not gain any benefit from this change.
   - If you only provide the identity by passing it to `init`, the SDK no longer writes to the cookie.

-Some of the functionality from earlier versions has been deprecated, and you should make changes to future-proof your integration.
+Some of the functionality from versions 1.x and 2.x has been deprecated, and you should make changes to future-proof your integration.
 - The legacy callback system has been deprecated and will eventually be removed.

 By updating your integration, you can take advantage of the additional features available: